ilmaestro/FsLamp/TextAdventure/Assets/Text/presentation.md

 ---

 - Game behaviors give the player the ability to interact with items in the game
-- Each behavior assigned an Id and stored in a runtime cache
+- Each behavior is assigned an Id and stored in a runtime cache
 - Behavior Id's get persisted in GameState as part of an item

 ```SkyBlue